sei-ec-remote/rest-diagnostic/README.md

 1. Fork and clone this repository.
 2. Change into the new directory.
 3. Create and checkout a new branch, named `response`.
-4. Install dependencies with `npm install`.
-5. Follow the directions given in .
+4. Follow the directions given in [exercise/rest-diagnostic](./exercises/rest-diagnostic.md).
-6. Before the allotted time is up, push to your fork and issue a pull request.
+5. Before the allotted time is up, push to your fork and issue a pull request.

 Your pull request description should contain a "fist to five" for comfort and clarity.
 Additionally, you should mention the resources you used to help you